Tatar activists block roads into Russia-annexed Crimea

-KIEV (Reuters) - Tatar activists set up road blocks on the two main roads leading from the Ukrainian mainland into Russia-annexed Crimea on Sunday at the start of what they said was an economic blockade aimed at dramatizing the plight of Tatars living on the peninsula.
+KIEV, Sept 20 (Reuters) - Tatar activists set up road blocks on the two main roads leading from the Ukrainian mainland into Russia-annexed Crimea on Sunday at the start of what they said was an economic blockade aimed at dramatising the plight of Tatars living on the peninsula.

 The majority of the Crimean Tatars, a Muslim people who are indigenous to the Black Sea territory and number about 300,000 in the peninsula’s population of two million, opposed the Russian annexation in March 2014, which followed the overthrow of a Moscow-backed president in Kiev.